• Skip to primary navigation

 Instructions

-• Heat 1 tablespoon (15 ml) vegetable oil in a large pan or non-stick wok over medium-high heat.
-If using a steel wok, allow the oil to smoke slightly; if using a regular pan, skip this step.
+• Heat 1 tablespoon (15 ml) of vegetable oil in a large pan or non-stick wok over medium-high heat.
+If using a steel wok, allow the oil to smoke slightly for about 30 seconds.
+Skip this wait if using a regular pan.
 Add the beaten eggs and quickly stir-fry until just set but still soft and moist.

-• Push everything to one side of the pan, add the remaining oil to the empty space, and sauté the green onions.
+• Push the rice and eggs to one side of the pan.
+Add the remaining oil to the empty space and sauté the green onions until fragrant, about 10 seconds.
 Toss everything together until combined.

-• Pour soy sauce and sesame oil around the edges of the pan, then toss until the rice is evenly coated and lightly browned.
-Remove from heat and serve hot.
-If needed, season with salt to taste.
+• Pour the soy sauce and sesame oil around the hot edges of the pan.
+Toss continuously until the rice is evenly coated and lightly browned.
+Remove from the heat, season with salt to taste if needed, and serve hot.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!